SAP/macOS-icon-generator/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/macOS-icon-generator)](https://api.reuse.software/info/github.com/SAP/macOS-icon-generator)

-**The easiest way to create customized app icons for your company's internal app store.**
+**The easiest way to create customized Icons for your app!**

-Icons is an application for macOS which enables you to create standardized app icons in PNG format for your company.
-You don't need any graphic skills, just drag and drop the selected icon into the application and you get a full icons set with installer and uninstaller icons plus an animated version of the uninstaller icon.
+_Icons_ is an application for macOS which enables you to create standardized app icons in PNG format.
+No graphic skills are needed!
+Just drag and drop your desired image into the application to create a full icon set, including installer and uninstaller icon, as well as an animated version of the uninstaller icon!

-As a Mac administrator you have multiple environments, e.g. development, test and production environments.
-With this helper tool you can create customized banner for your icon and save them for later.
-This application can be used for any management tools like Jamf Software's Jamf Pro or the open source Munki software installation tool.
+For Mac administrators: When working in multiple environments, e.g. development, test and production environments, the _Icons_ app helps you to keep track of your app versions, by giving the option to add banners to the icons.
+The _Icons_ can be used for any management tools like Jamf Software's Jamf Pro or the open source _Munki_ software installation tool.

 **The Icons app supports the following features:**